2022 Guide to Student Housing in Seoul

 Seoul is one of the most expensive cities in the world to live in.
 Not only is it more expensive than both London and Tokyo, but real estate costs are skyrocketing.
 Knowing this information, it can be hard to imagine studying here as a student.
 However, finding cheap student housing in Korea may be easier than you think!

-Despite being so expensive, student housing in Seoul can actually seem relatively affordable.
-While it definitely depends on what you’re used to, I found the rental costs in Seoul to be significantly more affordable than in New Zealand.
+Despite being so expensive, student housing in Seoul can be relatively affordable.
+While it depends on what you’re used to, I found the rental costs in Seoul to be significantly more affordable than in New Zealand.

-However, along with one-room apartments, there are also many other student housing options in the city.
+However, along with one-room apartments, many other student housing options exist in the city.
 In this article, I want to dive into each type of housing.
 I will cover everything that you need to know, from the costs you can expect to how to find housing in the capital.

 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.
 Affiliate Disclaimer.